infrahq/infra/README.md

 ## Introduction

 Identity and access management for Kubernetes.
-Instead of creating separate credentials and writing scripts to map permissions to Kubernetes, developers & IT teams can integrate existing identity providers (GitHub Auth, Okta, Microsoft AD, or Google accounts) to securely provide developers with access to Kubernetes.
+Instead of creating separate credentials and writing scripts to map permissions to Kubernetes, developers & IT teams can integrate existing identity providers (Okta, Google accounts, GitHub auth, Azure active directory) to securely provide developers with access to Kubernetes.

 Use cases:
 * Fine-grained permissions